Akpowoochepa/FinalProject/StructuringDocument.md

 # Common Mistakes to Avoid
 *Avoid excessive or inappropriate use of specialized terminology.
 *Limit the use of personal nouns, avoid informal tone, wordiness, vague expressions, and overuse of lists.
-*Focus on methodology, analysis, and interpretation of findings rather than excessive descriptive writing
+*Focus on methodology, analysis, and interpretation of findings rather than excessive descriptive writing.